 Liquidity risk relates to the risk that the Group will not be able to meet its obligations associated with its financial liabilities.
-The Group is exposed to liquidity risk in respect of settlement of trade and other payables, and also in respect of its cash flow management.
+The Group is exposed to liquidity risk in respect of settlement of trade and other payables, amount due to a related company and lease liabilities as well as its cash flow management.
 The Group's objective is to maintain an appropriate level of liquid assets and committed lines of funding to meet its liquidity requirements in the short and longer term.